Generalised intermediate dimensions: A mass distribution principle

 \subsection{A mass distribution principle}

-The mass distribution principle for the intermediate dimensions \cite[Proposition~2.2]{Falconer2020} is a useful tool to bound these dimensions from below by putting a measure on the set.
+The mass distribution principle is a useful tool to bound dimensions from below by putting a measure on the set.
+The original version was for the Hausdorff dimension (see~\cite[page~67]{Falconer2014}), and a version was proved for the intermediate dimensions in~\cite[Proposition~2.2]{Falconer2020}.
 The following natural generalisation for the $\Phi$-intermediate dimensions holds.

-\begin{lemma} Let $\Phi$ be an admissible function, let $F$ be a non-empty, totally bounded subset of a uniformly perfect metric space $X$ with more than one point, and let $s \geq 0$, $a,c,\delta_0>0$ be constants.